cj1128/handmade-hero/README.md

 - Define `LengthSq`, `SquareRoot` to fix diagonal movement problem
 - We will *USE* search in t instead of search in p, because the later will have to build the search space and this is a complicated thing to do
 - Part of new collision detection algorithm

+### Day 48: Line Segment Intersection Collision

+- Implement the new collistion test
+- Add a `tEpsilon` to tolerate floating point problem